ARM-software/ComputeLibrary/README.md

 * The stb image library is either licensed under MIT license or is in Public Domain.
 It is used by this project under the terms of MIT license.

+* The KleidiAI library is licensed under Apache License, Version 2.0.

+* The GoogleTest library is used by KleidiAI and is licensed under BSD-3-Clause license.

+* The Benchmark library is used by KleidiAI and is licensed under Apache License, Version 2.0.

 <br>

 ## Trademarks and Copyrights